44 183 (Tri-Buffered Aspirin 325 mg)

 Generic Name: aspirin

-Pill imprint 44 183 has been identified as Tri-buffered aspirin 325 mg.
+Pill with imprint 44 183 is White, Round and has been identified as Tri-buffered aspirin 325 mg.
+It is supplied by Major Pharmaceuticals Inc..

-Tri-Buffered Aspirin is used in the treatment of back pain; angina; ischemic stroke; pain; angina pectoris prophylaxis (and more), and belongs to the drug classes platelet aggregation inhibitors, salicylates.
+Tri-Buffered Aspirin is used in the treatment of angina; heart attack; ankylosing spondylitis; angina pectoris prophylaxis; ischemic stroke (and more), and belongs to the drug classes platelet aggregation inhibitors, salicylates.
 FDA has not classified the drug for risk during pregnancy.
-Tri-Buffered Aspirin 325 mg is not subject to the Controlled Substances Act.
+Tri-Buffered Aspirin 325 mg is not a controlled substance under the Controlled Substances Act (CSA).

 Images for 44 183